 A matching suit jacket was sold with the suit skirt as a set.
 A separate non-matching jacket could also be worn with a skirt and blouse.
 These waist length jackets were tailored to fit snugly at the waist, with fuller shoulders and usually some kind of large collar that was faced in a contrasting material.
 They buttoned up high with single or double breasted buttons.
 After 1920, suit jackets were less fussy and more streamlined, without large collars or decoration.
 They also lengthened as the decades progressed moving down to hip level and then nearly to the hemline with more coat-like jackets.

 For an extra layer of warmth, motorists would wear a knit sweater or sweater vest underneath or in lieu of a suit jacket.
-Sweaters could be pullover or cardigan styles in bright colors and sometimes contrasting edges.
+Sweaters could be in pullover or cardigan style, in bright colors and sometimes contrasting edges.
 They featured a heavy knit pattern, not smooth like more modern sweaters.
-These seem far more practical to wear while driving than a tailored jacket, though they were less fashionable.
+These seemed far more practical to wear while driving than a tailored jacket, though they were less fashionable.
 Shop sweaters.

 Instead of separates, many women chose to wear a one piece dress.
 The type of dress fit the final destination.
 If going to a summer tea party, a woman would wear her fine white summer frock.
 If she were going to the beach on vacation, she might wear a sporty sailor dress.
 For all day travel, her dress would be simple yet presentable to wear in the hotel lobby.
 Keeping up appearances was very important to the upper class ladies who owned cars.
 It also determined how well she was treated at each of her stops.
 Dirty and “poor” looking meant she was ignored.
 Looking luxury?
 That led to first class treatment.